 Each minor program consists of 18–21 credit hours of coursework.
 A minimum cumulative GPA of 2.0 is required for admission to a minor program, and at least three of the courses in each minor must be completed at the college.

 Students may not elect a minor from the same discipline as their major program.
-A minor may include no more than 9 total hours that overlap with the student's major disciplinary requirements.
+A minor must include at least 9 distinct credit hours (i.e., not overlap with primary major requirements or overlap with the requirements of a minor or concentrations).
 A minor may include no more than half of its credit hours at the lower-division level.
 Students who complete the minor with a minimum GPA of 2.0 will have the minor recorded on their official transcript.